 El Alma

-Chef Alma Alcocer draws from her classic culinary training and Mexico City roots to create unique tacos like the Pato: roasted duck, almonds and raw onions.
-Pair it with a frozen margarita and dine on the rooftop deck at El Alma with a sweeping skyline view.
+Chef Alma Alcocer draws on her classic culinary training and Mexico City roots to create unique tacos like the Pato: roasted duck, almonds and onions.
+Pair it with a frozen margarita and dine on the rooftop deck with a sweeping skyline view at El Alma on Barton Springs Road, Or, check out the El Alma South location on Westgate Boulevard.

 Eldorado Cafe

-This North Austin staple is home to some old school flavors like cheesy enchiladas and a variety of homemade salsas.
-Chef Joel Fried of Eldorado Cafe knows his way around a kitchen, and is serving up yummy Tex-Mex eats for breakfast, lunch and dinner Tuesday through Saturday.
+This North Austin staple is home to old-school flavors like cheesy enchiladas and various homemade salsas.
+Chef Joel Fried of Eldorado Cafe knows his way around a kitchen and serves yummy Tex-Mex eats for breakfast, lunch and dinner Tuesday through Saturday.

 Joe’s Bakery & Coffee Shop

 Open since 1962, Joe’s serves breakfast all day in the time-honored tradition of an old-school diner.
-Load up on the Miga Taco Con Todo, stuffed with eggs, corn chips, tomatoes, onions, cheese and jalapeños.
+Order the Migas Taco Con Todo Plate, consisting of two tortillas stuffed with eggs, corn chips, tomatoes, onions, cheese and jalapeños.
+In 2023, Joe's was honored with the James Beard America's Classics Award.

 Licha’s Cantina